iPhone sales were flat but Apple's profit jumped 32%

 The jump comes despite flattening iPhone unit sales.
 Apple sold 41.3 million iPhones during the three months ending in June, little changed from the 41 million it sold in the same period a year ago.

 The results highlight Apple's successful shift away from depending on selling more and more iPhones in order to grow its business.
-Instead, Apple is finding new growth from higher priced iPhone models, like the $999 iPhone X. as well as supplementary services offered for its portfolio of devices.
+Instead, Apple is finding new growth from higher priced iPhone models, like the $999 iPhone X, as well as supplementary services offered for its portfolio of devices.

 "Apple is no longer a 'one trick pony' with its entire future based on ever rising iPhone unit volumes," Dan Morgan, senior portfolio manager at Synovus Trust, told CNNMoney by email.